jhonthan/jhonthan/README.md

 ### About Me!

-😄 I'm a System Administrator with more 10 years of experience and I'm learning about the culture of DevOps and doing small Labs.
+😄 I'm a System Administrator with more than 10 years of experience and I'm learning about the culture of DevOps and doing small Labs.

 ### 🛠️ Stack